bevyengine/rfcs/rfcs/reflexive-world-queries.md

 trait impls, and methods are spread accross two very similar types with a non-obvious distinction between them.
 In addition, the `DebugNameItem` struct has necessarily vague documentation due to being generated in a macro.

-The core of this problem is that derived `WorldQuery` types are not *reflexive*.

 ## User-facing explanation

 ### **Reflexive**